Let’s agree on a few things…

 Here is a short form Moral Contract we work under with all our clients.
 Scroll down to see our full set of terms and conditions.
 By working with Not Another™, you agree to our full Moral Contract and Terms and Conditions.

 1. Let’s respect and love one another and we’ll all finish with something we’re all proud of.

 2. Design projects with momentum are the best design projects.
-The ones that drag on always end up getting ugly.
+The ones that drag on can end up getting a bit ugly.
 Please make sure you’re in the headspace to get your project done and let’s hit it with pace and keep momentum.

 7. All work we do for you is owned by Not Another™ until you pay for it.
 We reserve the right to pull any websites down and/or any other work we’ve done for you if you don’t pay by the dates our invoices are due.

 Here are our full Terms and Conditions.
 By working with Not Another™, you agree to our full Moral Contract and Terms and Conditions.

 1. Not Another Company Ltd, trading as “Not Another™” (“Provider”).

 Each being a “party”, and together being “the parties”.